It All Begins With Your Decision To Be The Star In The Crowd

 Use a reverse-chronological format and keep your resume to one or two pages.

-Skip personal details like your age, current salary, gender, political affiliation, religion, or marital status — they’re unnecessary.
-Unless the job advertiser had stated that they needed those details.
+Skip personal details like your age, current salary, gender, political affiliation, religion, or marital status; they’re unnecessary unless the job advertiser stated that they needed those details.

-Start with a compelling professional statement that captures what would make you uniquely valuable for the organisation if they were to hire you.
+Start with a compelling professional statement that captures what would make you uniquely valuable to the organisation if they hired you.

 Understanding the Job Market in South Africa